Translating Classical Buddhism to Modern English

 20. The Buddha said, “Lohitya, like a man who plows another’s field after abandoning his own crop, this is a greedy, degenerate teaching.
 This is the third teacher whom it’s possible to admonish yourself.
 It’s a precept of nobles, a precept of the discipline, a precept of propriety, and a precept of the time.

 22. “Lohitya, there are four fruits of the mendicant.
 What are the four?
-They are the fruit of stream entry, fruit of one more return, fruit of no return, and the fruit of the arhat.
+They are the The fruit of stream-entry, fruit of once-returning, fruit of non-returning, and the fruit of the arhat.
 How is it, Lohitya?
 Someone who hears the teaching should attain these four fruits of a mendicant.
 Suppose someone prohibits it by saying, ‘Don’t teach the Dharma.’
 If those words are put into action, would that person hear the Dharma and attain these fruits by doing so?”

 “He won’t attain them.”